 Synthesio and Microsoft Tackle British and Irish Lions Rugby Tour 2013

-Every four years, one of the key events in the global Rugby Union calendar happens: a ‘super’ team of the best players from England, Wales, Scotland and Ireland is selected to tour Australia, New Zealand or South Africa as ‘The Lions’.
-The significance of these tours for followers of rugby is huge, and tends to bring out the best in fans the world over.
-(For those not completely familiar with Rugby Union and how it differs from Rugby League and American Football, this post from the Guardian US might be helpful!).
+Every four years, one of the key events in the global Rugby Union calendar happens a ‘super’ team of the best players from England, Wales, Scotland, and Ireland is selected to tour Australia, New Zealand or South Africa as ‘The Lions’.
+The significance of these tours for followers of rugby is huge and tends to bring out the best in fans the world over.
+(For those not completely familiar with the Rugby Union and how it differs from Rugby League and American Football, this post from the Guardian US might be helpful!).

 For the Lions Tour, we’re also monitoring conversations about the players themselves, to provide interesting content for use within Microsoft’s broader sponsorship campaign.
 Quirky social stats are being tweeted out by Microsoft’s tour spokesperson (and English rugby legend), Will Greenwood, and our data is being used to fuel graphs on Microsoft Office 365’s Graphing the Game microsite and to provide a social perspective to MSN’s coverage of the tour.

 Interestingly, MSN is comparing our Social Reputation Score (SRS) figures for each player’s performance during the game, with other types of performance statistics to explore the differences between traditional performance measures and fans’ perceptions of the players’ performances as expressed online.
 It’s an unusual but exciting application of SRS, which is used by some of our biggest clients to measure their brand’s online reputation and benchmark themselves against their competitors.